Scrape Google Scholar Results

 getScholarData();

-Our result should be like this ๐Ÿ‘‡๐Ÿป:
+Our results should look like this 👇🏻:

 [